Click does the trick: understanding the 2022 Nobel Prize in Chemistry Inspire article

 What about bioorthogonal chemistry?

-While CuAAC is compatible with biomolecules, it can’t be used in living systems because copper is toxic.
+While the CuAAC click reaction described above is compatible with biomolecules, it can’t be used in living systems because copper is toxic.
 This is where the second part of the Nobel prize comes in.
 Carolyn Bertozzi coined the term ‘bioorthogonal’ for reactions that can be carried out in biological systems without interfering with, or being affected by, any surrounding biological processes.
 She was awarded the prize for developing reactions that don’t require a toxic metal catalyst and can be used in living cells, in particular, strain-promoted azide–alkyne cycloaddition (SPAAC).[10]
 In this case, the ring strain in the difluorooctyne starting material destabilizes it to such an extent that the reaction proceeds efficiently with no catalyst.

 This has opened up new avenues for the use of click chemistry to investigate cell biology.
-Techniques like genetic code expansion or metabolic engineering can be used to induce cells to make biomolecules with a click handle attached.[11]
-These biomolecules can then be modified in the living cells by adding a click-modified reaction partner, which allows scientist to influence and track biological processes in real time.
+Synthetic biology techniques like genetic code expansion or metabolic engineering can be used to induce cells to make biomolecules with a click handle attached.[11]
+These biomolecules can then be modified inside the living cells by adding a click-modified reaction partner, which allows scientist to influence and track biological processes in real time.
 The Bertozzi group has used these reactions to investigate glycosylation (the addition of sugars or carbohydrates to biomolecules in the cell), which is an extremely important cellular process with many implications for health and disease.[12]

 Summary